Preparing for your Visa Interview

 All Belmont students are required to abide by rules and procedures outlined in the Bruin Guide.
 Please take time to become familiar with it.
 You will find it helpful in answering many of your questions.

-F-1 (degree seeking) students and J-1 (exchange) students will go through the same housing procedures as any other full time student.
+F-1 (degree seeking) students students will go through the same housing procedures as any other full-time students.
 The Enrollment Confirmation Form that you will receive upon your acceptance will have a housing questionnaire for you to complete.
 Please contact the Office of Residence Life directly with any inquiries you may have.

 We are only able to provide on-campus housing to single, undergraduate students.
 Married students and graduate students will have to find their own accommodations.
 Our office and the Office of Residence Life can provide assistance if needed.Meals

-J-1, exchange students living in residence halls are required to purchase a meal plan with a minimum of 7 meals/week.
-Students living in a campus apartment with a kitchen are encouraged to purchase at least a 5 meal/week plan.
+J-1 (exchange students) living in residence halls are required to purchase a meal plan with a minimum of 8 meals/week.
+Students living in a campus apartment with a kitchen are not required to purchase a meal plan.

-Information about available meal plans can be found towards the bottom of the 2009-2010 Cost Estimator page.
+Information about available meal plans can be found on the Student Financial Services Cost Estimator page.